Ohio Layoffs — November 2012

 | Systemax Manufacturing | Fletcher | 86 |

-The largest notice was filed by Rhino - Sands Hill Mining at its Wellston facility, reporting 115 affected workers.
+Leading the list was Rhino - Sands Hill Mining at its Wellston facility, reporting 115 affected workers.
 Center City International Trucking followed with 114 workers.

 Trend & Outlook

-The trends suggest a mixed picture for Ohio's labor market, with activity diverging between monthly and annual comparisons.
+The filings reflect a mixed picture for Ohio's labor market, with activity diverging between monthly and annual comparisons.
 The Mining & Energy sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Ohio.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Ohio WARN notices, browse layoffs by state, or download the full dataset.